Eye Care During Menopause: Healthy Habits, Nutrition & Supplements

 Your Eyes During Menopause

 Hot flushes, fatigue, brain fog… but what about your eyes?
-If you’re overlooking them, you’re not alone—but it could cost you.
-Online menopause forums ripple with posts about how eyes are affected by menopause, and studies show 75% of women going through menopause report painful, sore eyes.
+If you’re overlooking them, you’re not alone.
+Online menopause forums ripple with posts about how eyes are affected by menopause, and studies show 75% of women going through menopause report painful, sore, dry eyes.

 Why is Eye Health Important During Menopause and Perimenopause?